bkrem/awesome-solidity/README.md

 #### Tutorials

+- [buildspace.so](https://buildspace.so/) - Hands-on Web3 course especially for beginners.
+It is completely free and you get an NFT on completion.
 - [androlo/solidity-workshop](https://github.com/androlo/solidity-workshop) - Comprehensive series of tutorials covering contract-oriented programming and advanced language concepts.
 - [CryptoZombies](https://cryptozombies.io) - Interactive code school that teaches you to write smart contracts through building your own crypto-collectibles game.
 - [cryptodevhub.io](https://cryptodevhub.io/) - Community-driven effort to unite like-minded people interested in Blockchain- and Crypto Technologies.